genezhang/installubuntu/README.md

 6. When you install, choose standard installation.
 Most likely there is no network so other options that requires a network connection won't work.
 Once you finish the installation, everything should work, except for the network.
 So the next step is the key.

 7. Install WIFI driver.
-Since there is no wire ethernet interface, the only lucky option is that Bluetooth works by default so I used it for temporary internet connection through my mobile (Android) phone bluetooth tithering.
+Since there is no wire ethernet interface, the only lucky option is that Bluetooth works by default so I used it for temporary internet connection through my mobile (Android) phone bluetooth tethering.

    1. From phone Settings, you pair your laptop bluethooth with your mobile phone.
 Then from the mobile phone, enable bluetooth tethering
- (Inside Settings, from "Mobile network" -> "Tethering & portable hotspot" -> "Bluetooth tethering").
+ (inside Settings, from "Mobile network" -> "Tethering & portable hotspot" -> "Bluetooth tethering").
 In laptop bluetooth setting, choose "connect to internet".
 Verify you have internet connection with the browser.

   2. The wifi adapter is from RealTek, rtl8821ce, you can verify it with the command:
 ```